Last Updated on November 30, 2023 by Stefano

 - Dough Hook

-The first two are the best to have for your stand mixer.
-The Spiral Hook is perfect to simulate a professional Spiral Mixer.
-Of course, is not exactly the same but it helps a lot especially for Neapolitan Style Pizza Dough.
-The spiral is my go-to hook when preparing dough with hydration up to 68/70%
+The Spiral Hook tries to simulate a professional Spiral Mixer.
+Of course, is not exactly the same but if properly used it helps a lot especially for Neapolitan Style Pizza Dough.
+For long time the spiral was my go-to hook when preparing dough with hydration up to 68/70%.
+During last months, though, I am rarely using it.
+For the Neapolitan pizza dough I am following a kneading method that uses the flat beater and the dough hook.

 The Flat Beater, or K-beater in the Kenwood family, is everything you need for high hydration dough.
 It’s a must-have if you plan to do a recipe like my high hydration Pizza in Pan.
 I also like to use it when working with low amount of ingredients.
 Spiral and Dough Hooks are in fact sometimes struggling in getting all ingredients together, especially in bigger bowl.

 Last but not least the standard Dough Hook.
-If you don’t have a Spiral Hook then this is the one to use instead.
-Actually this is also the one I use when I am feeding my sourdough.
-It’s definitely the best for such use.
+This is a default accessory provided with any stand mixer.
+Besides the usage of it in pizza making, I use it also when I am feeding my sourdough.
+It’s definitely my favorite for such use.

 Essential Features of a Spiral Mixer